-The new Master of Legal Studies (M.L.S.) program from Catholic University’s Columbus School of Law, available to qualified students beginning in the summer of 2014, offers flexibility, versatility, and broad-ranging instructional excellence.
+The new Master of Legal Studies (M.L.S.) program from Catholic University’s Columbus School of Law, available to qualified students beginning in August of 2014, offers flexibility, versatility, and broad-ranging instructional excellence.

-This new degree program provides a type of professional credential that is increasingly in demand by today’s employers, and distinguishes its holder as someone who brings specialized knowledge and an enhanced understanding of the role of the law across industries and in a wide variety of disciplines.
+M.L.S. degree recipients can identify themselves as candidates with specialized knowledge and an enhanced understanding of the role of the law across industries and in particular disciplines.

 Who Can Benefit?

 Think of the possibilities.
 What do you do for a living?
 Are you a scientist or an engineer?
 Do you work with lawyers or in the legal industry?
 Are you a docketing clerk, paralegal, legal assistant, or administrator?
 Do you work in human resources or with a compliance officer?
 Do you want to work at a start-up and need to understand how to work with lawyers or navigate regulatory schemes?
 Do you want to work for a lobbying firm or on Capitol Hill?
 The M.L.S. degree can benefit you by providing a general understanding of the American legal system and specific knowledge in your field of interest.